Trusted WordPress tutorials, when you need them most.

 Enabling notifications for new comments on a thread

-We hope this article helped you learn how to add quicktags in WordPress comment forms.
-You may also want to check out our beginner’s guide on how to moderate comments in WordPress or see our expert tips for getting more comments on your WordPress blog posts.
+We hope this article helped you learn how to add quicktags in your WordPress comment forms.
+Now that your comment section is more user-friendly, you may also want to check out these other guides to further improve engagement.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.